ivvycode/apidocs/contact/add-or-update-company.md

 The company's address.
 This is an object with the keysstateCode, postalCode and countryCode are required when adding a new Company.
 {% endapi-method-parameter %}

+{% api-method-parameter name="primaryAccountManagerId" type="integer" required=false %}
+The id of primary account manager of the company
+{% endapi-method-parameter %}

+{% api-method-parameter name="secondaryAccountManagerId" type="integer" required=false %}
+The id of secondary account manager of the company
+{% endapi-method-parameter %}

+{% api-method-parameter name="industryId" type="integer" required=false %}
+The industry id of company
+{% endapi-method-parameter %}

+{% api-method-parameter name="isAgent" type="integer" required=false %}
+Whether the company has an agent or not.
+{% endapi-method-parameter %}

+{% api-method-parameter name="commissionSpace" type="integer" required=false %}
+The commission amount of the company for Space.
+{% endapi-method-parameter %}

+{% api-method-parameter name="commissionSpaceType" type="integer" required=false %}
+The commission amount type of the company for Space.
+{% endapi-method-parameter %}

+{% api-method-parameter name="commissionFood" type="integer" required=false %}
+The commission amount of the company for food.
+{% endapi-method-parameter %}

+{% api-method-parameter name="commissionFoodType" type="integer" required=false %}
+The commission amount type of the company for food.
+{% endapi-method-parameter %}

+{% api-method-parameter name="commissionBeverage" type="integer" required=false %}
+The commission amount of the company for beverage.
+{% endapi-method-parameter %}

+{% api-method-parameter name="commissionBeverageType" type="integer" required=false %}
+The commission amount type of the company for beverage.
+{% endapi-method-parameter %}

+{% api-method-parameter name="commissionAudioVisual" type="integer" required=false %}
+The commission amount of the company for audio visual.
+{% endapi-method-parameter %}

+{% api-method-parameter name="commissionAudioVisualType" type="integer" required=false %}
+The commission amount type of the company for audio visual.
+{% endapi-method-parameter %}

+{% api-method-parameter name="commissionAccommodation" type="integer" required=false %}
+The commission amount of the company for accommodation.
+{% endapi-method-parameter %}

+{% api-method-parameter name="commissionAccommodationType" type="integer" required=false %}
+The commission amount type of the company for accommodation.
+{% endapi-method-parameter %}

 {% api-method-parameter name="updateIfExists" type="boolean" required=false %}
 Whether or not to update the company by businessName when id parameter is missing.
 {% endapi-method-parameter %}